AdrianKs/dist-kge/README.md

 ## Dataset preparation for parallel training
-**NOTE: Freebase already comes with multiple partition settings to safe preprocessing time**
+**NOTE: Freebase already comes with multiple partition settings to save preprocessing time**

 To partition the data run the following commands (you only need to do this once)